vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The transition of 1 to 2 calls forth the ‘incongruity’.

-This incongruity may be considered to have been solved when the image of the Daks.in. ām¯urti began to evolve an autonomy of its own, next to and indepen dent of that of Aghora/Bhairava.
+This incongruity may be considered to have been solved when the image of the Daks.in. āmūrti began to evolve an autonomy of its own, next to and indepen dent of that of Aghora/Bhairava.
 Given the fact that the central image in the garbhagr.ha is orientated towards the east, the image at the southern wall may be seen as an original ‘visualisation’ of the right side, expressing one aspect of the god enshrined, from whom it became spatially detached.
 Buddhist influ ences (e.g. the deer at Siva’s feet, the tree above his head) are discernible in ´ this process of iconographic composition.
 48

 The genesis of the iconic representation of the teaching Siva thus ended with ´ his ‘banishment’ outside the cultic sphere.
 The idea of the guru as the locus (sthāna) or support of the divinity was transferred onto the central cult object in the sanctum, the liṅga.
-Therewith the Daks.in. ām¯urti on the southern outer temple wall lost its original ritual setting.
+Therewith the Daks.in. āmūrti on the southern outer temple wall lost its original ritual setting.
 It became part of the iconographic programme of the Siva temple. ´

 The process of transformation from cult concept into an iconic image seems to have been completed (in South India at least) by the tenth century (i.e. the early Col.a period), but may have started much earlier.
 An early textual testimony of this process is found in the Skandapurāṇa.
 It tells the myth of Tilottamā that we discussed above, pp. 498 f.
-When the nymph bows to Siva’s southern appearance ( ´ daks.in. ām. m¯urtim. ), the face of the guru of the gods (mukham. suraguros) emerged, ‘possessed of the colour of a languid cloud laden with water, having a ferocious voice, with dreadful teeth shining (in an open mouth), and the corners of the eyes bloodshot and glittering’ (SP 62.18– 19).
+When the nymph bows to Siva’s southern appearance ( ´ daks.in. ām. mūrtim. ), the face of the guru of the gods (mukham. suraguros) emerged, ‘possessed of the colour of a languid cloud laden with water, having a ferocious voice, with dreadful teeth shining (in an open mouth), and the corners of the eyes bloodshot and glittering’ (SP 62.18– 19).
 The ‘incongruity’ is obviously not yet solved, since the description of this face suits the figure of Aghora/Bhairava, not that of the teacher or guru.

-p¯urvāyām. dvārapālau tu nandikālau ca vinyaset k 39 k
+pūrvāyām. dvārapālau tu nandikālau ca vinyaset k 39 k

-daks.iṇe daks.in. ām¯urtim. paścime ’cyutam eva hi |
+daks.iṇe daks.in. āmūrtim. paścime ’cyutam eva hi |

-athavā liṅgasambh¯utam uttare tu pitāmaham k 40 k
+athavā liṅgasambhūtam uttare tu pitāmaham k 40 k

 For a survey of later texts see, in addition to Rao 1914, II.2 (Appendix B), the Pratima Kosha III, s.v. (pp. 73–80).